 - Gurgling sounds in the plumbing

-It is pivotal that you contact a septic tank pumping and repair service the minute you notice any of these telltale signs.
+It is crucial that you contact a septic tank pumping and repair service as soon as you notice any of these telltale signs.
 Depending on the extent of the damage, an entirely new septic system installation may be necessary.
 However, if the symptoms are diagnosed and treated early, most drain field failures can be addressed with an affordable repair.

 Tips on How to Preserve Your Snohomish Drain Field

-The following tidbits of advice will help protect and prolong the life and functionality of your septic drain field system:
+The following tidbits of advice will help protect and prolong the life and functionality of septic drain fields:

 - Avoid using the ground above the drain field as a parking spot and refrain from placing heavy equipment or machinery over the area.

 - Do not plant trees or shrubs in your drain field.
-Overgrown roots can find its way into the pipes.
+Overgrown roots can find their way into the pipes.

 - Do not pave over your drain field area with a hard surface, such as asphalt or concrete.
 Doing so will inhibit the soil’s ability to evaporate excess water.

-- Divert runoff water, such as those from the rain gutter, away from the drainfield.
+- Divert runoff water, such rain gutter runoff, away from the drain field.

-Even if everything appears to be working fine, it is recommended that you have the solids pumped out of your septic system every one to five years.
-At Snohomish Septic Service, we also provide special offers for select services and recommend that you call us at 360-310-4430 to have one of our professionals examine your drain field in Snohomish.
+Even if everything appears to be working fine, it’s recommended that you have the solids pumped out of your septic system every one to five years.
+At Snohomish Septic Service, we also provide special offers for select services.
+Contact us to have one of our professionals examine your drain field in Snohomish.